How to choose the best sole for your shoes

 Now, the type of sole is more than just about comfort — it’s about making your shoes work for you as best as they can in the course of your lifestyle.

-How to Take Care and Maintain Sole of Your Shoes
+How to Take Care of and Maintain the Sole of Your Shoes

-Rubber soles – Wipe it using the damp cloth or scrub with soft soap and water.
+Rubber Soles – Wipe with a damp cloth or gently scrub using soft soap and water.

-EVA sole – Clean with a soft brush with mixture of water and vinegar to remove stains.
+EVA Soles – Mix water and vinegar, then clean with a soft brush to remove stains.

-TPR & PU soles- Wash with mild detergent and let them air dry completely.
+TPR & PU Soles – Wash with a mild detergent and let them air dry completely.

-3. Self-repairing Sole Versus Professional Repair by Cobbler
+3. DIY Sole Fixes vs. Professional Cobbler Repairs

 Conclusion